 Festival of Courage – Michaelmas Pageant

 May Day & Grandparents Day

-School assemblies and concerts celebrate the accomplishments and work of our students in specialty and other academic classes throughout the school year.
-These events are special times open to our entire school community, typically during the school day.
+We celebrate the accomplishments and work of our students in specialty and other academic classes throughout the school year.
+These events are open to our entire school community, and typically occur during the school day.

 Civil Rights Celebration